 economy hits rock bottom.

-claims are very attractive to a certain underclass of miscreants.
+claims appears quite attractive to a certain underclass of miscreants.

 What’s more, unscrupulous attorneys and physicians conspire to

 defraud the insurance companies which, also due to the recession

 and the natural inclination to protect assets, are quite